-The seasoned Santa Rosa Beach workplace injury lawyers at The Bruner Law Firm have over 25 years of experience fighting for the rights of injured people throughout the Florida Panhandle.
+The seasoned workplace injury attorneys at The Bruner Law Firm have over 25 years of experience fighting for the rights of injured people throughout the Florida Panhandle.
 Whether you are filing a workers’ compensation claim or a third-party claim, our legal team will work to help you seek the justice you deserve.
 For a free case evaluation with one of our skilled attorneys, call (850) 608-8715 or contact us online today.

 Common Types of Workplace Accidents

 Many people tend to think of workplace accidents as occurring primarily in the context of factory or construction jobs.
-While injuries are common at these worksites, people can suffer injuries while working any type of job.
+While injuries from construction accidents can be more common, people can suffer injuries while working any job.
 Types of accidents that can cause injuries at work include:

 Work-Related Car Accidents

 If a driver suffers injuries in a car crash while driving on the job, they may be entitled to workers’ compensation benefits.
+An example could be an injury from an Uber accident.
 While collisions that happen while commuting do not generally fall into this category, employees may claim benefits if their injuries are connected to accidents while driving: